2023-11-13 21:57:33

 The sixth round of negotiations with the metallers was broken off on Monday evening.
 From Tuesday, employees in around 200 companies in the metalworking industry will go on strike.

 Wage negotiations in the metal industry lasted until late in the evening on Monday.
 “It’s a matter of fact,” is how the chief negotiators on the employee side – Reinhold Binder from the Pro-Ge union and Karl Dürtscher from the GPA – described the situation.
 Either there is an agreement for the around 200,000 employees in the metal industry.
-Or there will be the strikes promised by the unions – which could start as early as Tuesday.
+Or there will be the strikes promised by the unions – which might start as early as Tuesday.
 Negotiations have been going on since Monday, 11 a.m.

 The unions had already promised “massive strikes” in the event that this round of negotiations also remained without a tangible result.
-During the negotiations on Monday, no details about what was going on were revealed.
+During the negotiations on Monday, no details regarding what was going on were revealed.

 “It’s enough, we’ve tried everything”